algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 Job: Data scientist

 Description:
-Lonus is a data scientist, he uses HARFANG 3D to visualize the data in 3Dimensions collected from a VR simulation to determine the human behavior in a specific situation.
+Lonus is a data scientist, he uses Harfang 3D to visualize the data in 3Dimensions collected from a VR simulation to determine human behavior in a specific situation.
 ```

 ### Persona 2